 Leah received a Bachelor of Arts in Psychology and History from the University of North Carolina at Chapel Hill in 2006.
 She continued her education as a Tar Heel and received a Masters of Occupational Therapy in 2008.

-Leah’s clinical experience includes working with children with developmental delays, feeding problems/picky eaters, sensory processing difficulties, fine motor problems, autism, ADHD, motor coordination problems, and mental health issues.
+Leah is the Clinical Director of Premier Children's Therapy Center.
+Her clinical experience includes working with children with developmental delays, feeding problems/picky eaters, sensory processing difficulties, fine motor problems, autism, ADHD, motor coordination problems, and mental health issues.
 She is Sensory Integration certified and can administer the Sensory Integration and Praxis Test (SIPT).
 She has also been trained in Handwriting Without Tears, the Sequential Oral Sensory (SOS) Feeding Approach, and Brain Gym.
 She also has an interest in ergonomics.
 Leah’s experience includes outpatient clinic settings and schools.
 She enjoys working with children of all ages.

-Leah lives in Alpharetta with her husband and has a young son and daughter!
+Leah lives in Alpharetta with her husband and has a young son and daughter.